 Originally published 1890.
 Theosophical University Press electronic version ISBN 1-55700-097-2.
-Due to current limitations in the ASCII character set, and for ease of searching, no diacritical marks appear in this electronic version of the text.
+For ease of searching, no diacritical marks appear in this electronic version of the text.

 DEDICATED TO HELENA PETROVNA BLAVATSKY WITH LOVE AND GRATITUDE BY THE AUTHOR

 Chapters: | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20 | 21 |

 Theosophical University Press, publishing and distributing quality theosophical literature since 1886: PO Box C, Pasadena, CA 91109-7107 USA; e-mail: email@example.com; voice: (626) 798-3378.
 Free printed catalog available on request.
 Visit the on-line TUP Catalog.